pdudotdev/steganography/5. SShiD/README.md

 ## 🔐 **Encryption and Security**

+⚠️ **DISCLAIMER**: Full transparency - since I am not an expert in cryptography, I used various public online resources as well as AI to find a proper solution and implementation for this aspect of DHushCP.

 ### Choice of Encryption and Hashing Algorithms

 SShiD employs robust cryptographic algorithms to ensure the confidentiality and integrity of messages transmitted via Wi-Fi beacon frames.
 The following algorithms were chosen for their security and performance: